MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-resources-estimator.md

 * `qecScheme` - the quantum error correction (QEC) scheme
 * `qubitParams` - the physical qubit parameters
 * `constraints` - the constraints on the component-level
+* `distillationUnitSpecifications` - the specifications for T factories distillation algorithms

 For more information, see [Target parameters](xref:microsoft.quantum.overview.resources-estimator#target-parameters) for the Resource Estimator.

- In the **9th cell** of the notebook, you can see the defaults and access all the values that can be passed to a job execution.
+ In the **10th cell** of the notebook, you can see the defaults and access all the values that can be passed to a job execution.

 ```python
 result['jobParams']